 - Would you generate enough sales volume to justify the marginal profit of blow-out deals?

-- Do you have a strategy in place and means to convert one-time deep discount shoppers into loyalists?
+- Do you have a strategy in place and means to convert one-time, deep-discount shoppers into loyalists?

 If you answered ‘yes’ to all of the above, you may want to consider implementing a Black Friday event.
-If it was a ‘no’ to even one of these questions, then oupt out of Black Friday.
+If it was a ‘no’ to even one of these questions, then opt out of Black Friday.

-What’s Customer Centric About Tricking Your Customers into Buying More?
+What’s Customer-Centric About Tricking Your Customers into Buying More?

 Black Friday was never about giving customers the opportunity to buy for less.
 It was always about companies dumping old inventory and inferior product into the market.

-- Using outdated products or inventory that’s no longer manufactured.
+- Using outdated products or inventory that’s no longer manufactured

-- Commercializing inferior products made specifically for Black Friday (a true classic!)
+- Commercializing inferior products made specifically for Black Friday

-- Suspended price-matching: retailers don’t allow you to get cash-back for previously greater discounts (normally because the price isn’t that low to begin with).
+- Suspended price-matching: retailers don’t allow you to get cash-back for previously greater discounts (normally because the price isn’t that low to begin with)

-- Raising prices a couple weeks prior in order to exaggerate discount percentages.
+- Raising prices a couple weeks prior in order to exaggerate discount percentages

 - Misleading Advertisements and scam ads

-- Strategic product placement, placing full priced items next to discounted ones to trick you into mistakenly paying full price.
+- Strategic product placement, placing full priced items next to discounted ones to trick you into mistakenly paying full price

 Misleading.
 Your.
 Customers.
 Is.
 Not.
 Customer.
 Centric.